TIDES-transit/TIDES/docs/governance.md

 ### TIDES Stakeholder

 - Anyone who has an interest in or could be directly affected by the TIDES specification and tools.

-## Governance Documentation

-Documentation, documents, and decisions of the Board will be stored in a TIDES-transit GitHub Repository in `/docs/governance/artifacts`:

-{{ list_artifacts('docs/governance/artifacts') }}

 ## Document History